Soartex-Modded/Templates/python_package/README.md

 Clones or downloads the necessary assets from a git repository or CurseForge.
 The default resources.toml contains all the necessary info for automatically collecting all of the resources.

+### Detect Overwrites
+Logs files that are present in multiple patches.

+### Fix mod.json
+Logs inconsistencies and enforces proper formatting in mod.json files.

 ## Installation
 1. python 3.6 or greater